Help wanted: Labor crisis shocks California restaurants

 The sector is notoriously volatile and restaurant employees can be a transient lot — students who drop in-and-out of shifts as time allows, aspiring actors and musicians looking to supplement their income, kitchen staffers who move on for bigger paydays elsewhere.
 The hours can be long, benefits scarce and the pay low, sometimes reliant on tips.

-IStyne, Villanueva and other industry experts see a web of factors conspiring to create the scarcity of job applicants.
+Styne, Villanueva and other industry experts see a web of factors conspiring to create the scarcity of job applicants.

 Among them: California’s population dropped by 182,000 last year as the pandemic ravaged the economy, scattering workers around the country as many businesses closed.
 Some workers are hesitant to come back, either over lingering fear of the virus or because of frayed nerves after struggling through on-and-off lockdowns, home isolation and shifting health regulations.